 - The TSCTSF configures a PTP port in DS-TT and adds it to the corresponding PTP instance in NW-TT as described in clause K.2.2 of TS 23.501 [2].

+- If the UE's Time Synchronization Subscription data contains an Uu time synchronization error budget, then the TSCTSF uses it to derive an Uu time synchronization error budget available for the NG-RAN to provide the 5G access stratum time for the UE as specified in clause 5.27.1.9.